JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 like `x .+ y` are [now equivalent](https://github.com/JuliaLang/julia/pull/17623) to dot calls `(+).(x,y)`.
-(Unlike Chapel's implicit vectorization, Julia's `f.(x...)` syntax corresponds to `broadcast(f, x...)` rather than `map`, which allows you to combine arrays of different shapes/dimensions.)
+(Unlike Chapel's implicit vectorization, Julia's `f.(x...)` syntax corresponds to `broadcast(f, x...)` rather than `map`, allowing you to combine arrays of different shapes/dimensions.)
 From the standpoint of the programmer, this adds a certain amount of clarity because it indicates explicitly when an elementwise operation is occuring.
 From the standpoint of the compiler, dot-call syntax